semgr8ns/semgr8s/docs/concept.md

 * Semgr8s is a Kubernetes admission controller
 * Semgr8s directly integrates Semgrep under the hood
-* Policy logic should be implemented via rules NOT Semgr8s configuration
 * Rules are validated against admission requests that are similar to Kubernetes manifests
 * Admission requests might exhibit some important differences to Kubernetes manifests
+* Policy logic should be implemented via Semgrep rules NOT Semgr8s configuration

 ## Basics